-Yes!
+Yes.
 You can update unit costs for items from the History log on your online Square Dashboard.
 The item cost can be updated for any stock intake such as stock received, re-counted to adjust up and restock.

-If a customer buys four shirts, your reports will reflect the sale of three shirts at $2 and one shirt at $3.
+Let’s say you purchase three shirts at a cost of $2.
+Later purchase two more of the same shirt, but at a cost of $3.
+If a customer buys four shirts, your reports will reflect the sale of three shirts at $2, and one shirt at $3.
 The total cost for all four shirts sold will equal $9.

-The item variation unit cost will help ensure that your inventory reports reflect your profit and profit margin for future sales.
+The item variation unit cost will help ensure that your inventory reports will reflect your profit and profit margin for future sales.
 The item variation unit cost will pre-populate on purchase orders and when you manually receive stock.

 Updating your unit cost via History log will correct errors or discrepancies in your reports.
 If you previously received stock without a unit cost, profit and profit margins will not be represented in your reporting.
 When you update the original stock intake in your History log, your profit and profit margins will be accurately represented in your COGS report.

-Yes!
+Yes.
 Your Retail reporting will reflect variably priced items; however, since your Projected Profit and Inventory by Category reports estimate your profit for future sales, variably priced items will not have a predicted profit or profit margin.